mrkkrp/markkarpov.com/tutorial/th.md

 ```

 This way we can write the code we want to generate almost as usual, using
 splicing just to vary pieces of code that need to change algorithmicly.
+Note
+though that as of GHC 8.2.2, splicing doesn't yet work inside *declaration*
+quoters.

 Let's try `add2`: